Differential operators, anisotropy, and simplicial spheres: Proof of the identities

 where $I$ varies over all $d \times n$ matrices of nonnegative integers such that all row sums are equal to $r$.
-We prove an identity involving $\Psi_r$ which is valid in any characteristic. \begin{theorem} Let $\Delta$ be a connected oriented simplicial pseudomanifold of dimension $d - 1$ over a field $k$ with vertex set $V = \{ 1, \ldots , n \}$.
+We prove a more general identity involving $\Psi_r$. \begin{theorem} Let $k$ be a field in which $r!$ is invertible.
+Let $\Delta$ be a connected simplicial pseudomanifold of dimension $d - 1$ that is oriented over $k$ and has vertex set $V = \{1, \dotsc, n\}$.
 Let $J$ be a $1 \times n$ matrix of nonnegative integers with row sum $d$.
 Then

 \end{theorem}

 \begin{proof}[Proof of Theorem~\ref{thm:exact}] Applying $\Psi_{p-1}$ to $\deg(x^J)$, we have